brandur/sorg/content/nanoglyphs-drafts/001-beginning.md

-My plan right now is to send out roughly three links a week, but because _just_ links are boring, they'll be flavored with my own opinionated editorial.
+My plan right now is to send out roughly three links a week, but because _just_ links are boring, they'll be flavored with opinionated editorial.
 Topics will be largely software-focused and include my usual areas of interest like databases, cloud services, and programming languages, and with a philosophical skew towards building a better software future that's simpler, safer, and more sustainable.

 I'd love to eventually include a "mail" column with content